-Table IV reports the results for the NN experiments when the tests use five percent asymptotic critical values.
-The results for the Bartlett-based conventional robust test with M = 6 show that the number of intercept parameters has a very strong effect on the simulated levels.
-The results for T = 60 show that the ERP is about 5 percent for the one equation model and 65 percent for the ten equation model, about a thirteen-fold increase in the ERP as the number of intercept parameters tested is increased from one to ten.
-Given T = 120, the ERP is about 2 percent for the one equation model and about 30 percent for all ten equations.
+Panel A of Table 4 reports the results for the NN experiments when the tests use five percent asymptotic critical values.
+The results for the Bartlett-based conventional robust test with M=6 show that the number of intercept parameters has a very strong effect on the simulated levels.
+The results for T=60 show that the ERP is about 5 percent for the one equation model and 66 percent for the ten equation model, about a thirteen-fold increase in the ERP as the number of intercept parameters tested is increased from one to ten.
+Given T=120, the ERP is about 2 percent for the one equation model and about 32 percent for all ten equations.
 In this case, although the ERP is not large for one parameter, it is very substantial for ten parameters.

 Next compare the effect of the number of intercepts on the level of the fixed-b and fixed- ρ test.
 For the fixed-b test, the effect of the number of intercepts is almost eliminated, and similarly for the fixed- ρ test with $\rho = 32$.
 For T = 60, the ERP is about 1 percent or less for the one equation model and about 2 percent for the ten equation model.
 For T = 120, the ERP tends to be less than 1 percent for all ten equations.
-This comparison shows that the new tests are clearly superior in terms of size distortion when many parameters are tested simultaneously.